cossatot/gem_hazard_blog/content/pages/about.md

 Title: About the GEM Hazard Team
 Slug: about

+The [GEM][GEM] Hazard Team is a small group of scientists focused on global and regional seismic hazard assessment.
+We develop openly-accessible earthquake hazard models at the regional level, typically in collaboration with national organizations and international projects.
+We also develop a [comprehensive, state-of-the-art suite of open-source earthquake hazard and risk modeling tools][openquake] that we and other organizations use to develop hazard models and related analysis at a range of scales.

-GEM hazard team develops a comprehensive suite of tools for building earthquake hazard model and for computing seismic hazard.
-We also collaborate with several national organisations and international projects at the development of new and openly accessible earthquake hazard models.
-One of our current major goals is the construction of a mosaic of hazard models that by the end of 2018 will have global coverage.
-This mosaic is built relying a much as possible on models created either through community-based project or by renown national agencies and international projects.
+One of our current major projects is the construction of a global mosaic of hazard models.
+This mosaic is built by synthesizing community-based or national/international projects where available, and creating new, openly accessible models in regions where current coverage is lacking.

+For more information on the GEM Hazard Team and its projects, check out the [GEM Hazard Wiki][gw].

 ### About the GEM Global Active Faults project